Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 - E*TRADE Core Portfolios: Tax-loss harvesting with a $500 minimum investment.

 LuxAlgo’s screening tools and real-time analysis help pinpoint harvesting opportunities across stocks, ETFs, and crypto.
+You can also use LUCID connectors inside backtesters to mix conditions across toolkits: see LUCID documentation.

 Steps to Harvest Losses